Henrikh Mkhitaryan: Inter Milan

 Mkhitaryan signed for Serie A club Inter Milan on 2 July 2022.
 On 26 October, he scored his first Champions League goal with Inter in a 4–0 win over Viktoria Plzeň, which secured his club's qualification to the knockout phase.
 On 10 May 2023, Mkhitaryan scored a goal in a 2–0 win over rivals Milan in the first leg of the Champions League semifinals.
 On 10 June 2023, he became the first Armenian to participate in the UEFA Champions League final, by making a substitute appearance against Manchester City.

 Mkhitaryan scored a brace against AC Milan in a 5–1 derby win on 16 September 2023.
 On 30 December that year, he extended his contract with Inter Milan until 30 June 2026.
 In the 2023–24 season, he achieved his first Serie A title with the club.
-In the following season, he played a key role for Inter Milan during their Champions League campaign, and started in their second Champions League final in two years.
+In the following season, he played a key role for Inter Milan during their Champions League campaign, and started in their second Champions League final in three seasons.

+On 3 May 2026, he scored in a 2–0 win over Parma, helping his club secure the 2025–26 Serie A title.